 Hundreds of cognitive biases have been identified and categorized by psychologists and researchers.
 Some of the most relevant ones for leadership are:

 - Confirmation bias: The tendency to seek, interpret, and remember information that confirms our existing beliefs or hypotheses and to ignore or reject information that contradicts them.
+It can lead to echo chambers, stifling innovation and new ideas.
+Combat this by fostering a culture of openness, where challenging the status quo is encouraged.

 - Availability bias: The tendency to judge the likelihood or frequency of an event based on how easily we can recall examples or instances from our memory rather than on objective data or statistics.

 - Anchoring bias: The tendency to rely too heavily on the first piece of information we receive when making judgments or estimates and to adjust our subsequent judgments or estimates insufficiently or not.
+This might keep you tied to “what’s always worked.”
+Instead, embrace adaptability by testing new strategies and learning from every outcome.

 - Framing effect: The tendency to be influenced by how information is presented or worded rather than by the actual content or facts.